Growing up playing soccer, I could never understand why my coaches would force us to spend so much of our valuable practice time doing passing drills.

 - Two-touch: You take one touch to control the ball and another to pass it on.

-- Cross: A ball passed into the goal area, either high or low.
+- Cross: A ball passed high or low in the goal area.

 - Square pass: You play the ball from the left to right or vice versa across the field.